caicloud/tensorflow-demo/README.md

 This repository includes TensorFlow example codes for both distributed and non-distributed version. **Contributions are very welcome.**

 ## Local examples
-To run the local examples on Juypter Notebooks, you can either use caicloud.io directly or run it in docker with caicloud TensorFlow image.
+To run the local examples on Jupyter Notebooks, you can either use caicloud.io directly or run it in docker with caicloud TensorFlow image.

 ### Use caicloud.io machine learning SaaS
 - Step 1.
 Login into [caicloud.io](https://console.caicloud.io/login).
 Registry [here](https://console.caicloud.io/reg) if you don't have a caicloud account.
 After login, you may see something like this